How to encourage kids to play independently

 8 ways to encourage kids to play independently

-1. Build a strong connection and respond to the child’s needs
+1. Build a strong connection first

 When kids receive the love and attention they need, they feel safe and confident, and they are more willing to explore the world on their own.

-Offer hugs, let them cuddle in your arms, comfort them when they are upset.
 Your love is the best foundation for your child’s independence.

 2. Don’t let independent play feel like a chore or rejection